microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/synchronization-synchronizationschema-delete.md

 Namespace: microsoft.graph

-Deletes the customized schema and resets the schema to the default configuration.
+Delete the customized schema and resets the schema to the default configuration.
 If the schema is deleted in the context of the template, it resets the schema to the default one associated with the template's `factoryTag`.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).